The Impatient Versus Patient Heart

-"It's now or never, come hold me tight, Kiss me my darling, be mine tonight,
+"It's now or never, come hold me tight,/ Kiss me my darling, be mine tonight,/ Tomorrow will be too late, it's now or never." —Elvis Presley

 Having a patient heart is an expression of profound love; while this heart can become impatient in certain circumstances, such as in sexual desire, the general mood is that of calm, peaceful elation.
 When the heart is impatient all the time, it indicates a lack of romantic profundity.